embarklabs/subspace/README.md

 ```

 #### Cleanup
-If Phoenix `eventSyncer` is not needed anymore, you need to invoke `clean()` to dispose and perform the cleanup necessary to remove the internal subscriptions and interval timers created by Phoenix during its normal execution.
+If Phoenix `subspace` is not needed anymore, you need to invoke `clean()` to dispose and perform the cleanup necessary to remove the internal subscriptions and interval timers created by Phoenix during its normal execution.
 Any subscription created via the tracking methods must be unsubscribed manually (in the current version).

 ```
-eventSyncer.clean();
+subspace.clean();
 ```

 ## Contribution